 Also known as the Arceaux Aqueduct, the 18th-century aqueduct can be found at the end of the Promenade du Peyrou.
 Constructed during the 18th-century, once upon a time this impressive structure used to transport water from the Spring of Clement over 14 km to feed the fountains on La Promenade du Peyrou.

 When visiting this monument, be sure to bring your camera (especially if you have a zoom lens).
 After all, the viewing platform for the Aqueduct presents one of the best views Montpellier has to offer.
-Attractions of interest include several churches and the maze of streets which make up Montpellier.
+Attractions of interest to spot in one of France’s most underrated cities include several churches and the maze of streets which make up Montpellier.

 Promenade du Peyrou